-Fig. 2: Shortest path from location A (vertex 1) to B (vertex 57) using the standard Dijkstra algorithm.
+Fig. 2 : Shortest path from location A (vertex 1) to B (vertex 57) using the standard Dijkstra algorithm.

-Fig. 3: Shortest path from location A (vertex 1) to B (vertex 57) using Incremental SSSP Dijkstra algorithm after assigning a dynamic event at vertex 18 (source)
+Fig. 3 : Shortest path from location A (vertex 1) to B (vertex 57) using Incremental SSSP Dijkstra algorithm after assigning a dynamic event at vertex 18 (source) and vertex 29 (destination).
+The dotted line was the original shortest path route from A to B before the dynamic event.

-4.0 CONCLUSIONS
+4.0 Conclusion and Recommendations

-This chapter suggested a new concept of calculating shortest path routes that supports dynamic changes information.
+This paper suggested a new concept of calculating shortest path routes that supports dynamic changes information.
 The initial results are shown in section 3.3.
-Based on the concepts given in this chapter, implementation of the dynamic indoor evacuation and shortest path route calculation algorithm for vehicle will be carried out.
+Based on the concepts given in this paper, implementation of the dynamic indoor evacuation and shortest path route calculation algorithm for vehicle will be carried out.
 Also, in simulating environment scenarios under different assumptions, further works need to be looked at and addressed from 2D to 3D.